-Brunch Club offers 16 accessibility features in the Difficulty, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 16 accessibility features for Brunch Club in the Difficulty, Getting Started, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Brunch Club is a cooking game where you possess and move food around the kitchen to complete different recipes.
 This unusual way to cook creates a unique and silly challenge you take on with up to four people.

-Brunch Club has 5 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Brunch Club which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.